SU Buenos Aires - Advanced Spanish

 Click here to check out what you can see on the program!

-Students must have completed the language prerequisite of Spanish III, or the equivalent, in order to be eligible.
+Students must have completed the language prerequisite of Spanish III, or the equivalent (including testing out) prior to departure, in order to be eligible.

-The estimated cost for this six-week program will be between $6265 and $6625.
+The estimated cost for this six-week program in summer 2024 will be between $6588 and $7048.
 Cost is based on enrollment and may change.

 The program cost includes: